facebookresearch/hydra/demos/4_compose/README.md

     print("Configuration:\n{}".format(cfg.pretty()))
 ```

-Note how config_path here is just the path conf (again, relative to the location of the python file you are running).
+Note how config_path points to the directory conf.
+This directory is relative to the python file containing @hydra.main()
-We will add 6 config files here, so it's nice to put them in a subdirectory and not with the rest of the code.
+This example will use 6 config files, so it's nice to put them in a subdirectory and not with the rest of the code.

+The configuraiton tree contains 3 directories:
+ - dataset
+ - model
+ - optimizer

+Each is a family of configurations, and we have two of each family:

 ```text
 $ tree demos/4_compose/conf/